vyca2017/content/content/reference/simple-api/subscriptions/generated-subscriptions.md

     - kengor9ei3
 ---

-# Generated Subscriptions in the Simple API
+# Subscriptions in the Simple API

 *GraphQL subscriptions* allow you to be notified in real time of changes to your data.
 All available subscriptions are automatically generated.
 To explore them, use the [playground](!alias-uh8shohxie#playground) inside your project.